PawelJanowicz1/Melody-Match/README.md

 ## :bookmark_tabs: About This Project

-MelodyMatch is an application that fetches 4 songs from the Spotify API based on the user's mood.
+Melody Match is an application that fetches 4 songs from the Spotify API based on the user's mood.
 By providing a mood query, the app returns a playlist tailored to fit the emotional tone, using the power of Spotify's vast music library to match the requested mood.

 ## :hammer_and_wrench: Used Technologies